TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 15/1 Corinthians 15.3.md

 ---

-For I delivered unto you first of all that which also I received: that Christ died for our sins according to the scriptures;
+For I delivered to you first of all that which I also received: that Christ died for our sins according to the Scriptures,